If you find something useful,

 In the simple port routing screen shown, I am sending all

-midi data back to their origin (useful for my router testing)
+Midi data back to their origin (useful for my router testing)

 but not a very meaningful configuration.